Life Insurance for Diabetics

 Over 29 million people in American are diagnosed with some form of diabetes, either type 1 or type 2.
 This is over 9% of the total population living with the disease.

 Every year another 1 million people are diagnosed with diabetes.
 Because the diabetic community makes such a large portion of the U.S., it makes sense that many are shopping for affordable life insurance.

 Most diabetics think they are not insurable, which couldn’t be further from the truth.
-Diabetics can find cheap rates for life insurance, especially those who control their blood sugars well with diet or oral medications.
+Diabetics can find cheap rates for life insurance, life insurance for diabetics, especially those who control their blood sugars well with diet or oral medications.
 Depending on your particular situation, you could be eligible for much lower rates than you thought possible.